victoria-parker/travel-journal-react/README.md

 This is a project built with React from the [Scrimba](https://scrimba.com/learn/learnreact) React course.
 Feedback and questions are welcome!

 ## About
-This is a simple page that shows 3 cards aobut locations builts with React components.
+This is a simple page that shows 3 cards about different locations builts with React components.

 ## Tech/framework used
 Built with: